 Keep going, no matter what!

-So the story continues: although Phillipe did finish the stage, he was in fact injured with a fractured lateral pole of the patella (broken kneecap) and therefore out of the race.
+The story continues: although Phillipe did finish the stage, he was in fact injured with a fractured lateral pole of the patella (broken kneecap) and therefore out of the race.
 Out of Le Tour.
-He’s known as a guy to “fight to win the day” but that day, he lost his fight.
+He’s known as a guy to “fight to win the day”.
+That day he won, but he lost overall.

 The cyclists speed and take calculated and experienced risks.
 They are against the clock.
 They are against each other.
 They are ‘en forme’.
 The adrenaline is pumping.
 Spectators are egging them on.
 They have a burning desire to be successful.